multiplexcuriosus/spice_up_coordinator/README.md

 conda activate foundationpose

 #Install cuda toolkit & runtime: do not install any package with cuda in the name into the conda venv that has a version number not equal to 11.8 !

-mamba install nvidia/label/cuda-11.8.0::cuda-toolkit -c nvidia/label/cuda-11.8.0
+conda install nvidia/label/cuda-11.8.0::cuda-toolkit -c nvidia/label/cuda-11.8.0
-mamba install nvidia/label/cuda-11.8.0::cuda-runtime -c nvidia/label/cuda-11.8.0
+conda install nvidia/label/cuda-11.8.0::cuda-runtime -c nvidia/label/cuda-11.8.0

 # Install Eigen3 3.4.0 under conda environment
 conda install conda-forge::eigen=3.4.0